Skip to content

 What outages look like in Palm Harbor

-Irma raked all of Pinellas with widespread, days-long outages — a reminder that even a glancing storm can leave north-Pinellas neighborhoods in the dark for the better part of a week.
+Irma raked all of Pinellas with widespread, days-long outages, a reminder that even a glancing storm can leave wooded north-Pinellas neighborhoods without power for the better part of a week.

 Cost